-Supply and Demand Gap Project Grants
+Water Storage and Supply Project Grants

-The CWP sets a measurable objective of reducing the projected 2050 municipal and industrial gap from as much as 560,000 acre-feet to zero acre-feet by 2030.
+The CWP sets a measurable objective of attaining 400,000 acre-feet of water storage in order to manage and share conserved water and the yield of Identified Projects and Processes (IPPs) by 2050.
+The CWP also sets a measurable objective of reducing the projected 2050 municipal and industrial gap from as much as 560,000 acre-feet to zero acre-feet by 2030.

-Feasibility Studies, Engineering Design and Permitting, Projects and Processes that result in a shared benefit to multiple stakeholder interests with an emphasis on non-consumptive water uses.
+Feasibility Studies, Engineering Design and Permitting, and Projects and Processes that result in the storage of additional water or result in a shared benefit to multiple stakeholder interests with an emphasis on non-consumptive water uses.
+This includes multi-beneficial projects and those projects identified in basin implementation plans to address the water supply and demand gap.